rchikhi/debruijn/README.md

 Note
 ===

-This software is quite old now.
+This software is quite old (2011).
 There are better techniques nowadays.
-A newer version (debruijn-v4), based on Minia, can now be downloaded inside the KisSplice package (http://kissplice.prabi.fr/download/).
+A better de Bruijn graph construction (named debruijn-v4), based on Minia, is distributed in the KisSplice package (http://kissplice.prabi.fr/download/).

 Debruijn
 ===